DomtronVox/button_based_group_roleplaying_game/public/loreoflegends/README.md

 #TODO

 * If a lore is selected and one of it's fragments is edited, the lore does not get updated unless you reselect it.
-* When dragging a fragment the text gets hidden behind the tabs section.
 * Clicking create lore while editing a lore already causes the edited lore data to be lost.
 * Need a way to delete fragments and lore.